laristra/flecsi/config/sphinx/src/tutorial/runtime.rst

 .. code-block:: console

-  $ ./flog --help
+  $ ./runtime-flog --help

 which should look something like this:

 .. code-block:: console

-  Usage: flog
+  Usage: runtime-flog

   Basic Options:
     -h [ --help ]         Print this message and exit.

   FleCSI Options:
+    --backend-args arg             Pass arguments to the runtime backend.
+The single argument is a quoted string of backend-specific options.
     --flog-tags arg (=all)         Enable the specified output tags, e.g., --flog-tags=tag1,tag2.
+Use '--flog-tags=all'
+                                   to show all output, and
+                                   '--flog-tags=unscoped' to show only unguarded
+                                   output.
     --flog-verbose [=arg(=1)] (=0) Enable verbose output.
-Passing '-1' will
-                                    strip any additional decorations added by
-                                    flog and will only output the user's message.
+Passing '-1' will strip any additional decorations added by flog and will only output the user's message.
-    --flog-process arg (=-1)        Restrict output to the specified process id.
+    --flog-process arg (=0)        Restrict output to the specified process id.
+                                   The default is process 0.
+Use
+                                   '--flog_process=-1' to enable all processes.

   Available FLOG Tags (FleCSI Logging Utility):
     tag2